Two photos of Marseille graduating high school

 Field Marshal Albert Kesselring awarding the Knight's Cross

-Two photos of Marseille after returning his 5th and final 'mail' flight over an enemy airfield
+Two photos of Marseille after returning from his 5th and final 'mail' flight over an enemy airfield and he would die three days later

 Marseille and the men greeting his latest victory